liamchampton/golang-twitter-bot-workshop/README.md

 Now the API call is in place, the next thing you need to do is add the handler, just like you did in Step 1.

-To do this, use the code snippet below and then call it in the the `main()` function, just like you did with the previous handler.
+To do this, add the new function shown below and then invoke it in the `main()` function, just like you did with the previous handler.

 ```golang
 func jokeHandler(w http.ResponseWriter, r *http.Request) {